 Creditors' compromise Part 2: the view of the High Court of England and Wales

 The High Court in England was asked to consider sanctioning a scheme of arrangement between Lehman Brothers International (Europe) (in administration) (LBIE) and certain of its creditors pursuant to Part 26 Companies Act 2006 (the equivalent of Part 15 Companies Act 1993).
-This case was one of a number of proceedings involving the Lehman Brothers administration, many of which cases have reached the Supreme Court.
+This case was one of a number of proceedings involving the Lehman Brothers administration, many of which cases have reached the Supreme Court (see our earlier reports on September 2017, June 2017, June 2014, March 2014, December 2012 and March 2012).
 The administrators have already made four dividends to creditors representing 100p in the pound but there remains approximately £6.6b in liquid assets left in the estate.
 The purpose of the scheme is to compromise various complex legal proceedings in order to facilitate the distribution of the surplus funds to LBIE's estate, and bring the administration to an end.
 If the Court did not sanction the scheme, the administrators considered that litigation among the company's creditors could continue for years.

 The Court confirmed the three stage test to be considered when deciding whether to sanction a scheme of arrangement.
 The Court must consider:

 - Whether the provisions of the relevant statute have been complied with